yegortimoshenko/rfc8259/README.md

 ----------

 Benchmarks are done on [MTG JSON v2.19.2](http://mtgjson.com) `AllSets.json` file using `timer:tc/3` function.
+Each implementation is tested five times, the lowest time is used.
 The host is MacBook Air 13″ Mid 2013.
-The operating system is OS X.
-Erlang settings are as follows:
+The operating system is OS X. Erlang settings are as follows:

 ```
 Erlang/OTP 17 [erts-6.4] [source] [64-bit] [smp:4:4] [async-threads:10] [hipe] [kernel-poll:false] [dtrace]